Billy O'Sullivan (hurler): Early life

 Billy O'Sullivan was born in Ballygunner, County Waterford in 1968.
-He was educated locally and from an early age he showed a great interest in hurling.
+He was educated locally and from an early age showed a great deal of interest in hurling.
 Billy won an U15 Munster Colleges with De La Salle College, Waterford.
 He played for a combined Fitzgibbon Cup teams from 1987-1989.

 Playing career

 Club

-Billy plays his club hurling with his local Ballygunner team.
+Billy played his club hurling with his local Ballygunner team.
 He had some success at underage levels and in 1988 and 1989 he won two Under-21 County medal with the club. senior county medal with the club.
 Billy added senior county medals to his collection in 1992, 1995, 1996, 1997, 1999, 2001 & 2005.
 In 2001 he converted county medal into a Munster club hurling title.
-O'Sullivan won his seventh county championship title in 2005 playing in a 14th senior county final.
+O'Sullivan won his seventh county championship title in 2005, playing in his14th senior county final.
 Billy also won an All-Ireland Clubs Sevens medal in 1993.

 Billy still plays for Ballygunner at intermediate grade.
 He was elected club chairman in early 2010.